irene0204/CpG-methylation-Project-/README.md

 ```
-WGBS_prediction.py ${selected_features.h5} ${all_features_0_2000000.h5} ${all_450k_features.h5}???
+WGBS_prediction.py ${selected_features.h5} ${all_features_0_2000000.h5} ${all_450k_features.h5}
 ```

-In this step, we first retrain the base classifiers in the ensemble model using the entire experimental set to obtain the optimal parameters, then we predict the probabilities of 450K sites/WGBS sites being positive.
+In this step, we need to retrain the base classifiers in the ensemble model with the entire experimental set to obtain the optimal hyper-parameters and save the retrained model.
+However if the retrain process has already been done, we load the saved retrained model directly.
+Subsequently we use the retrained model to predict the probabilities of 450K sites/WGBS sites being positive.
 CpG sites are ranked in descendig orders of these probabilities and top 500 sites are selected as candidates for experimental validation.

-This step generates 2 CSV files for each trait:
+This step generates 2 CSV files and a HDF5 file for each trait:

 1)`pred_positive_500.csv`, which contains the top 500 sites and their probabilities of being positive;

-2)`top500_nearest_450k.csv`, which contains the 450K sites within 5k up/downstream of top 500 predicted sites with their CpG ID and genomic location.
+2)`top500_nearest_450k.csv`, which contains the 450K sites within 5k up/downstream of top 500 predicted sites with their CpG ID and genomic location;

+3)`pred_probs`, which all WGBS sites and their probabilities of being positive;

-and a HDF5 file `pred_probs_450k`, which contains all 450K sites and their probabilities of being positive.
+a HDF5 file `pred_probs_450k`, which contains all 450K sites and their probabilities of being positive,

+and the saved retrained model `prediction_model.pkl`.

 **8) Combine results for all AD traits**

 Since we have 7 models trained from datasets of 7 traits, we take both the average and the weighted average of the 7 predicted probabilities as the predicted probability of a CpG site being AD-associated.
+The weights for each trait is determined based on the F1 score.

 The above process can be achieved by running [WGBS_alltraits_prediction_AD.py](https://github.com/xsun28/CpGMethylation/blob/master/code/prediction/WGBS_alltraits_prediction_AD.py) script available in the [prediction](https://github.com/xsun28/CpGMethylation/tree/master/code/prediction) directory.

 ```
-WGBS_alltraits_prediction_AD.py ?????
+WGBS_alltraits_prediction_AD.py ${10fold_test_results.pkl} ${pred_probs.h5} ${pred_probs_450k} ${tss.txt}
 ```
+The file `${10fold_test_results.pkl}` is an intermediate output from step 6), which contains F1 score of the ensemble model for each trait.

 This step generates 2 csv files for WGBS sites:

-1)`common_top500_mean_nearest_450k.csv`, which contains the top 500 sites with highest unweighted average of 7 probabilities;
+1)`common_top500_mean_nearest_450k.csv`, which contains the top 500 sites with highest unweighted average of 7 probabilities, and their distances to the nearest tss;

-2)`common_top500_weighted_nearest_450k.csv`,  which contains the top 500 sites with highest weighted average of 7 probabilities
+2)`common_top500_weighted_nearest_450k.csv`,  which contains the top 500 sites with highest weighted average of 7 probabilities, and their distances to the nearest tss;

 and a csv file for 450K sites:
 `450kwithpredictedprob.csv`, which contains the unweighted and weighted average of 7 probabilities of all 450K sites.